 We’ve previously written about different ways to engage, educate, and protect your children online.

-Sandy Storm, an author, speaker, human trafficking survivor, and DeliverFund’s General Advisor, offers specific guidance on her website on the kinds of questions you can ask your kids when it comes to sex trafficking.
+Sandy Storm, an author, speaker, human trafficking survivor, and DeliverFund’s Director of Strategic Impact, offers specific guidance on her website on the kinds of questions you can ask your kids and how to talk to your child about human trafficking.

 Questions to start a conversation with your child about human trafficking could include:

 - How much personal info do you think is too much to share on social media?

 - How do you set safe boundaries when you’re in a private messaging conversation?

 - What would you say if a stranger approached you and asked to take a picture of you or your friends?